COVID-19 Response (have a question… ask the Florida Chamber below)

 Q: Are theme parks, aquatic centers, movie theaters etc. allowed to re-open?

 A: According to Executive Order 20-123, amusement parks are allowed to reopen with the permission of the state and must submit a re-opening plan that includes a date for re-opening, guidelines to keep staff and guests safe and an endorsement letter from the County Mayor, or in the absence of a county mayor, from the City Mayor and County Administrator.
-Movie theaters remain closed at this time, as well as any other businesses that were closed under the previous Essential Services Order (20-91) and not reopened under a subsequent order.
+Beginning Friday, June 5th, movie theaters are allowed to re-open at 50 percent capacity while following social distancing and sanitation guidelines, per Executive Order 20-139.

 Q: Can bowling centers re-open?

-Q: Are ice rinks allowed to be open during the phase one?
+Q: Are ice rinks allowed to be open?

 Q: Can you now go into coffee shops to pick up a morning cup of Joe?

-A: Starting Monday coffee shops can open at 50% occupancy on top of take-out and delivery services that were previously authorized under Safer at Home Order.
+A: Yes, coffee shops can open at 50% occupancy on top of take-out and delivery services that were previously authorized under Safer at Home Order.

 Q: Will pools, playgrounds and other summer activities be allowed to re-open in the next phase?